dzuuun/SATP/docs/USER_MANUAL.md

 ### No courses appear for a student

 Confirm that the enrollment exists, is not excluded, and belongs to the selected or active school year and semester.

+### Google login is unavailable or rejected

+Confirm that the user selected the institutional Google account and that its email is linked to an active SATP account.
+Administrators should confirm `GOOGLE_CLIENT_ID`, `GOOGLE_WORKSPACE_DOMAIN`, the authorized HTTPS JavaScript origin, and Workspace app-access policy.
+A raw LAN IP cannot be registered as a Google web origin; use the registered HTTPS hostname.
+See `docs/GOOGLE_SSO_SETUP.md`.

 ### A workbook contains errors